gagolews/clustering-benchmarks/.devel/sphinx/weave/suite-v1.md

 Both datasets consist of 70,000 flattened 28x28 greyscale images (train and test samples combined).

-<string>:19: FutureWarning: Setting an item of incompatible dtype is deprecated and will raise in a future error of pandas.
-Value '0    70000
-1    70000
-Name: *n*, dtype: object' has dtype incompatible with int64, please explicitly cast to a compatible dtype first.
-<string>:20: FutureWarning: Setting an item of incompatible dtype is deprecated and will raise in a future error of pandas.
-Value '0    784
-1    784
-Name: *d*, dtype: object' has dtype incompatible with int64, please explicitly cast to a compatible dtype first.
 |    | dataset     |   *n* |   *d* | reference labels   |   *k* |   noise points |   *g* |
 |---:|:------------|------:|------:|:-------------------|------:|---------------:|------:|
 |  1 | **digits**  | 70000 |   784 | labels0            |    10 |              0 |  0.03 |